 This study suggests that eating eggs for breakfast makes you feel fuller for longer so that you eat less at your next few meals.

 This is great news if you’re trying to lose weight as it means you may find it easier to cut calories without feeling hungry.

 Eggs are packed with a variety of nutrients including protein, zinc, iron and vitamins A, D, E and B12, but contain just 85 calories each.

 Old advice to limit eggs to just a few each week has also been abandoned.
 According to the Food Standards Agency, there’s now no limit to the number of eggs you can eat in a week as part of a healthy balanced diet.

-If you fancy starting the day with eggs we suggest you avoid frying them and combine them with wholemeal toast and a glass of vitamin C-rich unsweetened orange juice, which will help the body make the best use of the iron in the eggs.
+If you fancy starting the day with eggs we suggest you avoid frying them and combine them with wholemeal toast and a small glass of vitamin C-rich unsweetened orange juice, which will help the body make the best use of the iron in the eggs.